matrixfox/nbtc/README.md

 nbtc
 ====

-She parses the json ticker file from Bitstamp, and stores it in a mongoDB collection, aaannnd emails you if the price rises or lowers.
+She parses the json ticker from Bitstamp, and stores it in a mongoDB collection aaannnd, sends alarming emails.

+Getting Started
+===

+<b>Note:</b> This repository requires the following npm packages,<br>
+request, nodemailer, mongodb, mongoose and lifx.

-Open a terminal:
+1: Open a terminal. (control + command + t)

         ฿ git clone git@github.com:matrixfox/nbtc.git
         ฿ cd nbtc
         ฿ npm install

-Edit app.js file to your email address.
+2: Edit "package.json" to your email and password.
+Also, set the amount for the alarm price.

+        24| "user" : "gmail.user@gmail.com",
+        25| "passwd" : "userpass",
+        26| "buy": "600.99",
+        27| "sell": "700.99"

+3: Then go back to the terminal and run the "app.js" file.

         ฿ node app.js